 Fig 1:

 (a) Mean Monod curves for each species growth rate.
 Growth rate μ as a function of phosphate concentration in the medium (μmol·L-1) and temperature (from blue: 15°C to dark red: 35°C).
 Points represent the mean of the 3 replicates, and the Monod curve is drawn from the mean of the rate μmaxand KS parameters from the 3 replicates.
-Note that the phosphate concentration levels in the experiment go from 0.01 to 50 μmol·L-1 but the x-axis was cut at 8 μmol·L-1 for clarity. (b) Half-saturation coefficient KS and (c) Maximum growth rate μmax as a function of temperature.
-Lines represent the fit of the GAM models investigating the temperature dependence of each parameter.
+Note that the phosphate concentration levels in the experiment go from 0.01 to 50 μmol·L-1 but the x-axis was cut at 8 μmol·L-1 for clarity. (b) Maximum growth rate μmax as a function of temperature. (c) Half-saturation coefficient KS Lines represent the fit of the GAM models investigating the temperature dependence of each parameter.
 See Tables S3A and S3B for more details about the temperature-dependence of the estimates from the Monod model.

 Fig. 2: